klippa-app/go-pdfium/README.md

 processes for that
 matter.

+## Improving JPEG rendering speed

+By default, this library renders images with the `image/jpeg` package that comes with Go to make distribution as simple as possible.
+However, this package is quite slow compared to other native libraries like libjpeg and libjpeg-turbo, you can enable the usage of libjpeg-turbo by using the build tag `pdfium_use_turbojpeg`, this will require you to have the package `libturbojpeg-dev` installed during build time and the `libturbojpeg` package during runtime and build time.

+Speed improvements that can be expected are significant, for example: on a simple PDF the full process of rendering a page is 3x as fast compared to a build without libjpeg-turbo.

+This is supported in both the CGO and WebAssembly implementation, please note that the WebAssembly implementation also uses CGO for libjpeg-turbo for now.
+There are plans to compile libjpeg-turbo to WebAssembly for the WebAssembly implementation to keep the WebAssembly implementation actually full WebAssembly.

 ## Support Policy

 We offer an API stability promise with semantic versioning.
 In other words, we promise to not break any exported